 Highclare School is committed to providing a caring, friendly and safe environment for all of our pupils so they can learn in a relaxed and secure atmosphere where bullying will not be tolerated.
+This includes journeys using School transport to and from School (all our minibuses are equipped with CCTV).
 This is consistent with two of our school aims: